 Tanya: Certainly, looking back in history, as we were talking a little bit earlier, we can look to the 1918 flu pandemic and how we responded to that.
 We’re hearing a lot of conversation, particularly in the popular press, about the potential of something similar to on the scale of the Great Depression.
 I’m wondering where you stand on that?

-Ira: Already we are now at a point where in the United States the unemployment rate is at a level we haven’t seen since the Great Depression and it will probably get worse before it gets better.
+Ira: Already we are now at a point where in the United States the unemployment rate is at a level we haven’t seen since the Great Depression, and it will probably get worse before it gets better.
 One problem with the Great Depression is that it lasted a long time.
 That might not be the case in this instance.
 If we’re able to suppress the virus quickly, we might be able to recover more quickly than was the case back then.
 And obviously the policy response has been very different.

 So the Great Depression is a useful analog, but another useful analog is World War II.
 In that instance, we had a formidable enemy that had to be defeated and we had a government that threw everything it had at that enemy.
 That’s what we’ve done in this instance.
 Eventually the enemy was defeated and we were able to get back to normal and the same will be true here.
 Many people have expressed concern about the level of debt that the government has taken on in this fight, but if you go back to World War II, the government took on a tremendous amount of debt for that battle.
 But in the end, it didn’t turn out to be that problematic because after the war, the economy grew at a good clip.
 There was a modest amount of inflation.
 The end result of that was that the debt-to-GDP ratio fell quite quickly and the debt became less onerous.
 And that would probably be true in this instance.
 So there are a number of interesting analogs and by the way, it was World War II that actually ended the Great Depression.
 So just another side.

-Tanya: And right in between those two, the Depression and World War II, we had programmes like the Works Progress Administration, the WPA, which employed a lot of people in building the Tennessee Valley Authority, building highways, building bridges out where you are.
+Tanya: And right in between those two, the Depression and World War II, we had programs like the Works Progress Administration, the WPA, which employed a lot of people in building the Tennessee Valley Authority, building highways, building bridges out where you are.
 Do you see that kind of thing happening?

 Ira: We haven’t had a big investment in infrastructure.
 Instead, what we’ve done is protect people’s incomes.
 About 40 million Americans have filed for unemployment insurance in the past 10 weeks.
-Probably about 25 million of them remain unemployed and many more have dropped out of the labour force.
+Probably about 25 million of them remain unemployed and many more have dropped out of the labor force.
 So we have a horrendous amount of unemployment right now.
 And yet the government has provided huge financial transfers to people, including enhanced unemployment insurance, so that if you look at the data from April, personal income was actually way up, even though unemployment was way up.
 What was way down was consumer spending.
-People got this money from the government, which far more than offset the loss of income from lost jobs and yet people didn’t spend it.
+People got this money from the government, which far more than offset the loss of income from lost jobs, and yet people didn’t spend it.
 They saved it.
 So the personal savings rate in April went up from 13 percent in March to 33 percent in April.

 Ira: People saved a third of their income.